 Mary! shouted Dale.
 Mary!!!
 He grabbed a pointed saw from the floor.
 Mary!
 Where are you?

 Dale got up.
 Walked weakly over to where Mary was hanging, started cutting the web.
 He realized she was dead.
 He felt dizzy.
 He needed air.
 He staggered out of the opening in the wall.
-After a few steps he fell on the ground and died.
+A few steps into the desert he fell on the ground and died.